 How To Use The Productivity Tips!

 Productivity tips are not, just, shortcuts!
 It is not something you use sporadically and expect to have good results.
 They should be used within (or in conjunction with) a well-established framework of an organization system, an existing workflow or a personal system.
-You should select and employ these systems, based on clear defined ideas of accountability, limitations, boundaries time, and time management.
-In order a productivity tip you use to help you to do more effectively, efficiently and in less time your tasks, activities, projects, chores, etc. needs to be first:
+You should select and employ these systems, based on clearly defined ideas of accountability, limitations, boundaries time, and time management.
+In order a productivity tip you use to help you to do more effectively, efficiently and in less time your tasks, activities, projects, chores, etc. need to be first:

 - Selected based on your personal traits and workflow,